Sokol Bulku

-Sokol Bulku (born 6 January 1978) is a retired Albanian footballer who played the majority of his career with KF Tirana, also having stints at Partizani Tirana, KF Elbasani and Kastrioti Krujë.
+Sokol Bulku (born 6 January 1978) is an Albanian retired footballer who played the majority of his career with KF Tirana, also having stints at Partizani Tirana, KF Elbasani and Kastrioti Krujë.

 Managerial career

 He was the assistant manager of KF Tirana between 2011 and 2013, as well as the interim manager in November 2013.

 Personal life

 His younger brother is Albanian international Ervin Bulku, whom he played with at KF Tirana between 1998 and 2004.